Oversize load: Canada

-In Canada legal load size has limited to width of 8.6ft, height of 13.7ft (including the loading platform) and length of 75.5 anything that exceeds these limits is considered as an oversize load in every province of Canada.
+In Canada legal load size has limited to width of 8.6 ft, height of 13.7 ft (including the loading platform) and length of 75.5 ft anything that exceeds these limits is considered as an oversize load in every province of Canada.
 Permits have to be obtained by different provinces.
-In most province, load exceeding 90ft in length, 14ft in height and 13ft width must move with escort vehicles, signs and flags.
+In most province, load exceeding 90ft in length, 14 ft in height and 13 ft width must move with escort vehicles, signs and flags.

 Egypt

 Ministry of Transportation (MOT) of Egypt has limitations on what dimension and weight of vehicle can move on roads and bridge network of the nation, anything exceeding these limits is classified as oversize or overweight.
-Permissible limits are of length of 12 m for rigid, 17 m for semi-trailer, 20 m for tractor trailer combination with height of 4 m including the combination and 2.5 width. maximum GVW of a combination is set to 60 tons with different per axle limits.
+Permissible limits are of length of 12 m for rigid, 17 m for semi-trailer, 20 m for tractor trailer combination with height of 4 m including the combination and 2.5 m width. maximum GVW of a combination is set to 60 tons with different per axle limits.